 If You Were Injured in a Truck Accident on NJ I-78, Our Attorneys Can Help

-If you have suffered severe injuries or the death of a loved one in an accident with a large truck, bus, or other commercial vehicle the lawyers of Reiff Law Firm’s The Truck Accident Team may be able to fight for you.
+If you have suffered severe injuries or the death of a loved one in an accident with a large truck, bus, or other commercial vehicles the lawyers of Reiff Law Firm may be able to fight for you.
 To schedule a free and confidential legal consultation call (215) 246-9000 or contact us online today.